ChitikshaAdhikar/reward-tracking-system/README.md

   - calculateRewardPoints(price)
   - getMonthlyRewards(transactions)
   - getTotalRewards(transactions)
+  - getFilteredTransactions(transactions, globalFilter)

 - **Data Transformation:**
-  Helper functions in dataTransformationUtils.js handle filtering, sorting, and pagination of data.
+  Helper functions in dataTransformationUtils.js handle sorting, and pagination of data.

 - **User Interface:**
-  The syatem provides interactive filtering (via Autocomplete and TextField inputs), sortable columns, and pagination controls powered by Material‑UI.
+  The system provides interactive filtering, sortable columns, and pagination controls powered by Material‑UI.

+- **Global Filter:**
+  The GlobalFilter.js component offers input fields for Customer Name, From Date, and To Date along with Apply and Reset buttons.
+This component centralizes the filtering criteria used by other views.

+- **Generic Table:**
+  The GenericTable.js component in the utils folder is used to render tables across multiple views (Transactions, MonthlyRewards, TotalRewards) to ensure a consistent and reusable table UI.